openharmony/docs/en/application-dev/reference/apis-network-kit/js-apis-socket.md

 dropMembership(multicastAddress: NetAddress): Promise\<void\>;

-Drops a member from a multicast group.
+Drop a **MulticastSocket** object from the multicast group.
 This API uses a promise to return the result.

 > **NOTE**
 > The IP addresses used for multicast belong to a specific range, for example, 224.0.0.0 to 239.255.255.255.